 When it comes to Caribbean islands, St. Lucia is among the most impressive.
 With everything from towering mountains to lush rainforests and beautiful beaches, it truly has it all.

 Planning a vacation here is fun and exciting, especially if it’s your first time.
 Read up on this helpful advice in the following travel guide to St. Lucia to ensure your trip goes as smoothly as possible.

 Advice for Your First Trip to St. Lucia

 What Documents Do You Need to Enter St. Lucia?

 Proper identification and travel documents are essential items to have when arriving and departing St. Lucia.
 A valid passport which is valid for six months is required by all travellers.

-Visa’s are required for visitors who reside outside the US, Canada, Australia, the UK and other commonwealth countries.
-They are also required for visitors staying in St. Lucia for more than 3 months, regardless of their country of origin.
+Visas are required for visitors outside the US, Canada, Australia, the UK and other Commonwealth countries.
+They are also required for visitors staying in St. Lucia for more than three months, regardless of their country of origin.

 Arriving in St. Lucia

 There are two international airports in St. Lucia.
 Hewanorra International Airport (UVF) in the south, and the George F.L.
 Charles Airport in the north.